yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 identity and get written per build by `macserial`, which is what stops many installs from sharing one serial.

+## Offline by default

+A clone contains everything a build needs.
+Nothing here reaches the network unless asked, because the EFI is usually prepared on a different machine from the one being installed, and often on one that is not online.

+    vendor/opencore/<version>/Sample.plist   pinned template, 51 KB
+    vendor/kexts.lock                        sha256 + upstream for every kext
+    EFI/OC/Kexts/                            the kexts themselves

+`ocvalidate` and `macserial` are deliberately *not* vendored: 4 MB per OpenCore version, and each only improves a build rather than being required for one.
+When they are absent, validation is skipped and identity falls back to a placeholder, both with a warning.

 ## Commands

-    SAMPLE=$(python3 tools/fetch_oc.py 1.0.5 --what sample)
-    python3 tools/extract.py "$SAMPLE" --out profiles   # profiles from the current tree python3 tools/verify.py  "$SAMPLE" --comments       # equivalence gate
+    python3 tools/extract.py --out profiles   # profiles from the current tree python3 tools/verify.py  --comments       # equivalence gate
+    python3 tools/kexts.py   check            # tree matches vendor/kexts.lock
+    python3 tools/kexts.py   outdated         # ask GitHub what is newer (network) python3 tools/fetch_oc.py 1.0.5           # cache another OpenCore release (network)

-`fetch_oc.py` downloads and caches an OpenCore release.
-Each release carries its own `Sample.plist`, EFI skeleton, `ocvalidate` and `macserial`, so pinning a version pins all of them together and config schema changes stop being a manual migration.
+Both `extract` and `verify` take an optional Sample.plist path and otherwise use the vendored one. `fetch_oc.py` is how you move to a different OpenCore version: each release carries its own `Sample.plist`, EFI skeleton, `ocvalidate` and `macserial`, so pinning a version pins all of them together and config schema changes stop being a manual migration.

+`kexts.py outdated` compares `CFBundleShortVersionString` against the upstream release tag as strings.
+Some projects number the bundle and the tag differently
+- SMCAMDProcessor ships bundle 1.0.1 in release 0.7.2f1 - so treat it as a prompt to look, not as a verdict.

 ## The gate